ninbura/windows/README.md

 15. download/install drivers from the **drivers** list below
 	- you don't need to restart your computer when prompted after every single driver
 	- restart your computer after installing all drivers
+ 	- note that every driver you need may not be listed below
 16. configure audio settings
 	- open control panel & navigate to `hardware & sound > sound`
  	- verify you're on the "playback" tab